excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ### Scenario: Ex1.
 Basic Nat
+The default config to test a device behind a NAT.
+In this case we'll send traffic
+downstream: from the WAN to inside the LAN.

+In practice, many devices will uses the same UDP port number for the private (inside the NAT) and the public (WAN-side).

 ### Scenario: Ex2.
 Force remap
+A slightly more complex scenario.
+We send traffic to two different ByteBlower Ports inside the LAN.
+To the outside world (the WAN) both ByteBower ports have the same public IP address.

+Unlike the first scenario, the NAT can't do an identity mapping for both.

 ### Scenario: Ex3.
 NAT timeout check
+A simple scenario to check the timeout of the NAT entry.
+The setup is the same as the first scenario, but the duration is much longer.

 ### Scenario: Ex4.
 Blocked traffic
+Unlike the previous scenarios, this is a negative test: we don't expect any traffic to through here.